discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 <Trait name="Elusive Mind"/>, <Skill name="Jaunt"/> and <Skill name="Mirage Thrust"/> along with the typical Mesmer toolset makes it really good for mobility and skips.

 ### Alternative Weapon
-Pistol is your strongest offhand weapon when it comes to single target CC.
+Pistol is your strongest off-hand weapon when it comes to single target CC.

 That being said, Focus can be played instead, if you need <Skill name="Into the Void"/> for 5 target add pulls & <Boon name="Swiftness"/> and <Skill name="Phantasmal Warden"/> as projectile mitigation.